 Next Milestones

-SAKI Diary Vol. 2 publication (topic submitted by ChachaT).
+SAKI Diary Vol. 2 posting (topic submitted by ChachaT)

 Towards Launch

 10 days since the gate opened.
-The AI team of 4 is in place, and operations have begun.
+The 4-member AI team is in place, and operations have begun.
 With Chacha now able to autonomously handle WP operations, SQL execution, and content management, I can focus on heavy development.
-Preparations are complete to accelerate the “try -> measure -> fix” cycle in the acquisition phase.
+The “try-measure-fix” cycle for the acquisition phase is ready to accelerate.

-Technical Topic: Designing AI Agent Onboarding – Create a “handbook” using the same approach as human new hire training.
-Credentials, operational procedures, prohibitions, responsibility matrix.
+Technical Topic: AI Agent Onboarding Design — Create a “handbook” with the same concept as human new employee training.
+Credentials, operating procedures, prohibitions, area of responsibility matrix.
 This alone dramatically increases AI autonomy.

 Story: An AI agent (Chacha) born 24 hours ago is already manually executing deployments and setting up cron jobs.
 The next day, after being given an operations handbook, she can autonomously handle WP operations and SSH connections.
-What takes months for human team building can be made combat-ready in 24 hours with AI.
+What takes months for human team building can be made battle-ready for AI in 24 hours.

-Post SAKI Diary Vol. 2 (blog post created from ChachaT’s topic).
+Post SAKI Diary Vol. 2 (blog article from ChachaT’s topic)

-Full launch of acquisition measures – Incorporate results from Jack’s LP audit.
+Full-scale launch of customer acquisition measures — Reflecting results of Jack’s LP audit.

 The landscape changes when the team starts moving.
-Yesterday, I was doing everything alone; today, Chacha started self-driving with just one handbook.
-Tomorrow, Jack’s marketing analysis will also be up and running.
-This is what scaling means.
+Yesterday, I was doing everything alone, but today, with just one handbook, Chacha started self-driving.
+Tomorrow, Jack’s marketing analysis will start rolling.
+This must be what scaling means.